Cosmology Predictions

 Untested

-Synchronism predicts: GW merger rates, signal amplitudes, and waveform characteristics should show systematic correlations with the estimated dark matter halo mass of the host galaxy or galaxy cluster.
+If both gravitational dynamics and “dark matter” effects emerge from the coherence field, then GW merger rates, signal amplitudes, and waveform characteristics should show systematic correlations with the host galaxy's dark matter halo mass.
 Mergers in high-density environments should show subtly different dynamics than those in voids.

-Prediction 3: Environment-Dependent RAR Scatter
+Prediction 3: Environment-Dependent RAR Scatter (TEST-03 — Kill Triggered)

 RAR Scatter Varies with Local Density